SamiaKabir/Reproduction-of-bias-result-with-STILE/README.md

 Stereotypes](https://www.pnas.org/doi/full/10.1073/pnas.1720347115) reproduced using STILE.

-The PDF contains the screenshots of biases identified using STILE, also identified by the Relative Norm Difference bias metric[1] from Google News Embedding.
+The PDF contains the screenshots of biases identified from Google News Embedding using STILE.
+The screenshots show that similar biases were also identified by the Relative Norm Difference bias metric[1] from Google News Embedding.